Building a Salsa School (Part 2) Customers

 Salsa students are the most targeted demographics in Salsa as they are addicted (Salsa bug), curious and new enough that they still have that fresh enthusiasm.
 Most schools will try their best to help the transition from New Person to Salsa Student as once they become students their real learning journey begins; this is also the most financially lucrative type of customer as they are the most likely to be regulars as well as attending all workshops offered.

-Transitioning New People to Salsa Student is often challenging and time-consuming so schools will often try to keep their Salsa Students or try to obtain Salsa Students from other schools; this leads to the strange world of student ownership which I find ridiculous.
+Transitioning New People to Salsa students is often challenging and time-consuming so schools will often try to keep their Salsa Students or try to obtain Salsa Students from other schools; this leads to the strange world of student ownership which I find ridiculous.
 I will now describe two streams of common thoughts regarding obtaining and keeping Salsa Students.

 The first school of thought is an isolation-based approach.
-These schools will often try to keep Salsa Students through isolation by not talking about the wider Salsa scene, promoting their school above others or worse putting down others schools.
-Smarter isolation based schools build a suite of offerings and strong communities which keep students in their enclosed ecosystem.
+These schools will often try to keep Salsa Students through isolation by not talking about the wider Salsa scene, promoting their school above others or worse putting down other schools.
+Smarter isolation-based schools build a suite of offerings and strong communities which keep students in their enclosed ecosystem.
 This method is great for business (if you can pull it off) but not good for the students as they need as much creative input as possible.

 The second school of thought, which I subscribe to, is an open model where students are shown the entire scene and where all schools are promoted.
 This mindset accepts that an individual school cannot cater to all personality types but it is better that a Salsa student goes to another school and enjoys themselves as opposed to leaving Salsa completely.
 I also noticed that our students will dance at different clubs and bring their friends to try TNT which is a nice testament to our teaching and our open model.

-At TNT we are not obsessively looking for Salsa Students and more interested in developing our own.
+At TNT we are not obsessively looking for Salsa Students and are more interested in developing our own.
 We have a very specific offering that will appeal to some and not to others, for example, we exclusively teach On2, we have a holistic foundations programme and have a strong musical identity as a club.
 We do not use superlatives or marketing techniques but focus on information only which has a massive benefit of not setting unrealistically high expectations and failing to deliver.

-If you want to survive as a Salsa school you need to bring in New People and transition them to Salsa Student or attract Salsa Students from the scene.
+If you want to survive as a Salsa school you need to bring in New People and transition them to Salsa students or attract Salsa Students from the scene.
 This is not an easy task and a lot of thought and preparation is required to understand what your possible appeal is.

 I refer to Salsa Dancers as those that have paid their dues and have developed a level of dancing and individualisation.
 Salsa Dancers are looking for inspiration as opposed to hoarding techniques so rarely go to classes (maybe when someone famous is in town) and attend socials just to dance.
 Unfortunately, Salsa Dancers are the least catered for within the Salsa scene so are seldom seen locally but spend more time travelling to explore their dancing.